dmazin/dmazin.github.io/_posts/2025-02-28-llm-parallelism.md

 python download_posts.py  0.44s user 0.12s system 2% cpu 25.780 total
 ```

 That's slow.
 Almost 26 seconds of my precious wall time, and I'm only downloading 32 pages because it's a toy example.
-Usually I'm looping over at least thousands of items to process.
+Usually I'm looping over thousands of items.

 ## This is an embarrassingly parallelizable script

-Downloading
+Downloading each page is completely independent.
+There is no need for any concurrency control or coordination.
+To parallelize it we only need boilerplate.

 This is I/O bound, so multithreading is appropriate.<a name="gil-footnote-return"></a><sup>[[2]](#gil-footnote)</sup> Download the pages in parallel – we've got CPUs and network bandwidth to spare.